Jim Downey (comedian): Writing

 Downey returned to the show in 2000.
 He continued to write for the show until 2013, pausing only in 2005 to work on a novel.
-For an October 2000 skit satirizing a recent presidential debate, Downey coined the word "strategery" for then-presidential candidate George W. Bush to say, based on Bush's reputation for difficulty with public speaking.
+For an October 2000 sketch satirizing a recent presidential debate, Downey coined the word "strategery" for then-presidential candidate George W. Bush to say, based on Bush's reputation for difficulty with public speaking.
 The word soon began to be used in a tongue-in-cheek fashion by members of Bush's own administration, as well as by political pundits on both sides, to refer to the Bush administration's political strategy.

 Former SNL Weekend Update anchor Dennis Miller has called him the second most important person in the history of Saturday Night Live, behind only creator Lorne Michaels.
-In 2013, he retired from Saturday Night Live after the end of the 38th season after working part-time, commuting from Upstate New York.
+In 2013, he retired from Saturday Night Live after the end of the 38th season after 30 non-consecutive years (making him the longest-tenured writer in the history of the show) writing for the show working part-time, commuting from Upstate New York.

 Acting

 Although he was only a credited actor on Saturday Night Live for one season, Downey appeared in over 40 sketches from 1977 to 2005, his most notable being parody commercials such as Craig's Travellers Checks, First CityWide Change Bank, and Grayson Moorhead Securities.
 In 2007, he appeared in a Digital Short titled Andy's Dad, where he portrayed the father of cast member Andy Samberg, and had a romantic relationship with guest star Jonah Hill.

 In movies, he is probably best remembered for playing the high school principal who judges the "academic decathlon" in Billy Madison.
-His brief role in that film included a famous monologue in which he insults the title character, played by Adam Sandler, concluding with the sentence "I award you no points, and may God have mercy on your soul."
+His brief role in that film includes a famous monologue in which he insults the title character, played by Adam Sandler, concluding with the sentence "I award you no points, and may God have mercy on your soul."
 The monologue was based on a response Downey often gave to SNL cast member (and fellow Billy Madison cast member) Chris Farley in the SNL writers' room when Farley presented certain ideas.

-He appeared in the Norm Macdonald movie Dirty Work as one of the homeless guys.
+He appeared in the Norm Macdonald movie Dirty Work as a homeless person.
 Downey also had a bit part in Paul Thomas Anderson's 2007 film There Will Be Blood, where he plays Al Rose, Little Boston's real estate broker.
 Anderson's YouTube channel is Al Rose Promotions, a nod to Downey's role.
+He later had a bit part in Anderson’s 2025 film One Battle After Another playing the part of Sandy Irvine, a member of the Christmas Adventurers, a fictitious white supremacy organization.